Schandroid243/Grocery_Flutter_App/README.md

 # Grocery Flutter App

-A **cross-platform Flutter mobile app** for a grocery e-commerce platform.
+A **cross-platform Flutter mobile app** for the Ecomly e-commerce platform.
 Built with **Provider state management**, a clean modular architecture, and full integration with the [Grocery Node.js API](https://github.com/Schandroid243/Grocery_NodeJs_Api).

 ---